namlede/namlede.github.io/index.md

 ![me](/assets/guitar.jpg)
 {: id="headshot"}

-I'm a fourth year PhD student in Harvard's [Theory of Computation](https://toc.seas.harvard.edu/) and [ML Theory](https://mltheory.org/) groups.
+I'm a fourth year PhD student in Harvard's [Theory of Computation](https://toc.seas.harvard.edu/) and [Machine Learning Foundations](https://mlfoundations.org/) groups.
 I'm advised by [Leslie Valiant](http://people.seas.harvard.edu/~valiant/) and supported by an NSF Graduate Research Fellowship.
 Previously, I undergraduated in math at Princeton.

 In my research I study how deep learning works and how learning interacts with strategic behavior.
 I'm also interested in theoretical computer science broadly.